delanc3/PTZ-Optics/README.md

 ```
 Alternatively, you can just call `Cookies.get()` with no arguments to fetch the values and names of all cookies in the document.

+## Note:
+I also hope to eventually transition this entire project over to electron-react so that I can just package it as an executable so this may all be deprecated within a year or two.

 ---
 ## Issues
 - CORS headers don't seem to be working properly